Queen's Lane: Location

 At the southeastern end of Queen's Lane is a junction onto the High Street.
-To the west is Queen's College and to the east on the corner is the Queen's Lane Coffee House, a historic coffee house dating from 1654, claimed (along with others) to be the oldest in Oxford.
+To the west is Queen's College, and to the east, on the corner, is the Queen's Lane Coffee House, a historic coffee house dating from 1654.
+It has been claimed (along with others) to be the oldest in Oxford.

 Just north of the Queen's Lane Coffee House, on the eastern side of the lane, is the main entrance to St Edmund Hall.
 The 12th-century church of St Peter-in-the-East, which was deconsecrated in the 1970s and is now the library of St Edmund Hall, is situated to the north of the college's entrance.

 There is a bend in the lane about halfway along, following the boundaries of the surrounding colleges.
 The lane is largely surrounded by high stone walls with few windows, but with some good examples of gargoyles, a feature of Oxford college architecture.

 At the north-western end, the lane continues as New College Lane, named after New College to the north of Queen's Lane.
 There is a barrier in the road at this point to prevent through traffic.